pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 Uma Catástrofe que uma Boa Trilha de Auditoria Pode Ajudá-lo a Evitar

 Ladies and gentlemen, reintroducing your old, but underappreciated friend: the humble accounting audit trail.
 Of course, the idea behind the audit trail is simple, really.
 When you make an entry or change to your accounting records, your accounting software automatically logs the details for future reference.
 Who did what, when, how, and for how much?
 It's the job of the audit trail to make sure that story is always accessible.
 Senhoras e senhores, reintroduzindo sua velha amiga, mas subestimada: a humilde trilha de auditoria contábil.
-Obviamente, a ideia por trás da trilha de auditoria é simples, realmente.
+Obviamente, a ideia por trás da trilha de auditoria é simples,realmente.
 Quando você faz uma entrada ou altera seus registros contábeis, seu software contábil registra automaticamente os detalhes para referência futura.
 Quem fez o quê, quando, como e por quanto?
 O trabalho da trilha de auditoria é garantir que a história esteja sempre acessível.
 As straightforward as the audit trail is, maintaining and monitoring it properly can keep your business out of some complicated messes, including fraud.
-The Association of Certified Fraud
+The Association of CertifiedFraud
 Examiners estimates that 5% of organizational revenues are lost to fraud.
 That's more than $3.5 trillion annually defrauded on a global basis.
 Brought down to the levei of the individual organization, the average occupational fraud case amounts to $140,000 of lost revenue.
 Por mais direta que seja a trilha de auditoria, mantê-la e monitorá-la adequadamente pode manter seus negócios livre de algumas complicações, incluindo fraudes.
-A Associação dos Investigadores de Fraude Certificados estima que 5% das receitas organizacionais são perdidas por fraude.
-São mais de 3,5 trilhões de dólares anualmente fraudados em uma base global.
-Trazendo a informação para a esfera da organização individual, o valor médio nos casos de fraude é de $140.000 dólares em perda de receita.
+A Associação dosInvestigadores de Fraude Certificados estima que 5% das receitas organizacionais são perdidas por fraude.
+São mais de 3,5 trilhões de dólares anualmente fraudados em uma base global.Trazendo a informação para a esfera da organização individual, o valor médio nos casos de fraude é de $140.000 dólares em perda de receita.
 The audit trail is the fundamental business tool for both identifying and preventing fraud.
 Fraud, of course, doesn't just happen magically.
 It takes an accumulation of actions that will leave footprints.
-For instance, a common scheme involves entering a record into the AP ledger, printing a blank check, and then assigning a phony payee after the fraudster has made payment to themselves or someone else in on the scheme.
-This sort of fraud is relatively easy to detect - if there is an active audit trail being maintained and monitored.
+For instance, a common scheme involves entering a record into the APledger, printing a blank check, and then assigning a phony payee after the fraudster has made payment to themselves or someone else in on the scheme.
+This sort of fraud is relatively easy to detect -if there is an active audit trail being maintained and monitored.

 A trilha de auditoria é a ferramenta comercial fundamental para identificar e prevenir fraudes.
 A fraude, é claro, não acontece magicamente. É preciso um acúmulo de ações que deixarão pegadas.
 Por exemplo, um esquema comum envolve inserir um registro no livro razão das contas a pagar, imprimir um cheque em branco e atribuir um beneficiário falso depois que o fraudador efetuou o pagamento para si ou para alguém do esquema.
 Esse tipo de fraude é relativamente fácil de detectar - se houver uma trilha de auditoria ativa sendo mantida e monitorada.
 The audit trail doesn't just provide a mechanism for fraud detection, though.
 The presence of a carefully maintained and frequently monitored audit trail also acts as a powerful deterrant, in precisely the same way as a video monitor, alarm system, or any other visible security measure.
 (Adapted from: https://softwareconnect.com/accounting/4-catastrophes-a-good-audit-trail-can-
 help-avoid/)

 Mas, a trilha de auditoria não fornece apenas um mecanismo para detecção de fraude.
 A presença de uma trilha de auditoria cuidadosamente mantida e monitorada com freqüência também atua como um poderoso impedimento, exatamente da mesma maneira que um monitor de vídeo, sistema de alarme ou qualquer outra medida de segurança visível.
 (Adaptado de: https://softwareconnect.com/accounting/4-catastrophes-a-good-audit-trail-can-
 help-avoid/)